 through the stargate: Gyorgy Ligeti

 I came to Ligeti the same way a lot of people did - through Kubrick’s 2001, where the weightless spectres of “Lux Aeterna”, “Adventures”, and “Atmospheres” perfectly served the drift into the unknown.
-And then there’s the stark Ligeti piano theme that Kubrick stamped into his later Eyes Wide Shut.
-This nagging motif was taken from a larger compositional sequence (“Musical Ricercata”) of solo piano pieces that used two notes, then three, on up to a polyphony of eleven.
+Later on, Kubrick stamped a stark Ligeti piano theme into Eyes Wide Shut.
+This nagging motif was taken from a larger compositional sequence (“Musica Ricercata”) of solo piano pieces that used one only note, two notes, then three, on up to a polyphony of eleven.

 One of my favorite Ligeti pieces is his first string quartet “Metamorphoses noctures”, a mobile of jagged timbres and miniature shocks composed in 1953-4.
 The creepy glisses, pizzicato thumps, and tense crescendos all highlight the visceral possibilities of the format, while the spatial awareness hints at his more overtly “visual” works.
 The second string quartet, written in 1968, shares some of the same characteristics.